aafia1/-News-Topic-Classifier-Using-BERT-/README.md

 # 📰 News Topic Classifier (AG News + BERT)

 ## 📖 Description
-This project is a **News Topic Classifier** built using **BERT** and the **AG News dataset**.
+**✨ Developed as part of AI/ML Engineering Internship – DevelopersHub Corporation** This project is a **News Topic Classifier** built using **BERT** and the **AG News dataset**.
 It classifies news articles into **four categories**:
 - 🌍 World